synnaxlabs/synnax/client/ts/api/client.api.md

     color?: string | undefined;
 }>;

+// Warning: (ae-missing-release-tag) "NewRack" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type NewRack = z.input<typeof newRackZ>;

+// Warning: (ae-missing-release-tag) "newRackZ" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const newRackZ: z.ZodObject<{
     name: z.ZodString;